 det notebook kill <id>

-From here, you can find running notebooks.
+The WebUI displays a list of tasks running on the cluster including running notebooks.
 You can reopen, kill, or view logs for each notebook.

 Notebooks can be passed a notebook configuration option to control the notebook environment.
 For example, to launch a notebook that uses two GPUs: